summa-dev/.github/profile/README.md

   <img src="https://hackmd.io/_uploads/HyZ0rycS2.png" width="70" height="100" alt="Image 3">
 </p>

+Summa lets centralized exchanges (CEXes) generate proof of solvency while keeping their sensitive data private.
+Proof of Solvency means that the assets under the control of the CEX are greater than its liabilities.

+$Assets \geq  Liabilities$

-Proof of Solvency is achieved by proving that the assets under control of the exchange are greater than the liabilities.
-Or in simple terms, that the exchange have the assets to cover all the balances of its users so that they can withdraw their funds at any time.
+Or, in simpler terms, the CEX has the assets to cover all the balances of its users so that they can withdraw their funds at any time.

 ## Background on zk and Proof of Solvency